-Two measures are used that reflect the number of households and jobs that are located in transportation analysis zones with high-capacity transit.
-For purposes of this analysis, high-capacity transit is defined to include Metrorail, light rail, commuter rail, and transitways/bus rapid transit, consistent with COG's other studies.
+Two measures are used that reflect the number of households, and the number of jobs, that are located in transportation analysis zones with high-capacity transit.
+For purposes of this analysis, high-capacity transit is defined to include Metrorail, light-rail, commuter rail, and transitways/bus rapid transit, consistent with COG's other studies.